-Speaking of knowing what I’m saying, it never fails that some guy will challenge my explanation of payouts, insisting that such and such is a better move.
+Speaking of knowing what I’m saying, it never fails that some guy will challenge my explanation of volatility and payouts, insisting that such and such is a better move.
 All of my attempts at clarification fall on deaf ears, so let’s see if I can explain it in simple terms, which by the way, is the extent of my ability to explain.

 Several months ago in a class in northern New Jersey, I was going over a system of avalon slot betting on the double streets.
 I was telling the class to place six chips on the double street of 10 and 13, thereby picking up six numbers (10, 11, 12, 13, 14, and 15).

 A fellow by the name of U. R. Lyon was in the audience and immediately challenged my play.
 “Why should we put six chips on the double streets and get paid 5 to 1 for a total of 30 chips, when we could put one chip on each one of the numbers and get paid 35 to 1?”
 I explained to U. R. Lyon that he was getting the same avalon slot payoff, but he said I was lying.
 That’s like Dolly Parton ridiculing Elizabeth Taylor for being top heavy.